u-quark/qmk_firmware/keyboards/atreus/keymaps/tshort/readme.md

 This was derived from the great work by Vissale Neang (GitHub user FromtonRouge) on his [Ergodox layout](https://github.com/FromtonRouge/qmk_firmware/tree/master/keyboard/ergodox_ez/keymaps/fromtonrouge).
-See that page for more information on key combinations.
+See that page for more complete information on key combinations.
+Jackdaw was developed mainly by [Jennifer Brien](https://groups.google.com/forum/?fromgroups#!topic/ploversteno/C42uhF0P8WI).

 ![Steno layer](steno.png)